Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * Mingxuan Li (M) -Theory of Reinforcement Learning and research in planning under some state abstractions.
 * Steven Li (H) - Game Design and Software Engineering.
 Created a custom game engine in Python and novel level-design formats.
 * Zhiyin Lin (H) - Research in uncertainty modeling for Machine Learning models and medical decision-making.
 Coauthor on a AAAI workshop paper.
-* Alvin Miao (H) * - Machine Learning.
-Working on a project involving brain-computer interfaces.
+* Alvin Miao (H) - Machine Learning.
+Worked on a project involving brain-computer interfaces.
 * Naveen Srinivasan (M) - Theory of Reinforcement Learning.
 Worked on a project involving planning with access to a state partition and local options.
 * Yiming Song (H) - Applied Machine Learning.
 Advised on a project involving instrument segmentation from a mixed audio recording.
 * Ryan Wong (H) - Applied Machine Learning.
 Combined a variety of techniques to predict needed repairs for bike sharing in New York.
 Culminated in a submission to a student research competition.